topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 ## Summary

-This KEP proposes adding scoring nodes for dynamic provisioning PVs using storage capacity in the VolumeBinding plugin.
+This KEP proposes adding scoring of nodes for dynamic provisioning PVs using storage capacity in the VolumeBinding plugin.
 By considering the free spaces of nodes for dynamic provisioning, it is possible to schedule pods on the node that has the most or least free space.

 <!--